Adithyarao19/Flowmetrix/README.md

 Jenkins is the engine of CI/CD, but it's often a black box.
 - **Developers** ask: "Why did my build take twice as long today?"
 - **DevOps Engineers** ask: "Which specific stage is our biggest bottleneck?"
-- **SREs** ask: "What is our P95 build time and failure rate over the last month?"

 Jenkins has the data, but it's buried in HTML logs.
 You can't easily graph it, alert on it, or spot long-term trends. **FlowMetrix solves this.**